Bay Tor Park Hotel

 After an exciting day, return to your hotel and catch the last of the sun’s rays with a glass of fizz on the bustling sun terrace, or kick back with a glass of your favourite tipple in the hotel’s stylish bar and lounge areas.
 With a home-from-home atmosphere, the Tor Park provides the perfect setting to unwind, chat and enjoy the sparkling programme of evening entertainment, which typically includes vocalists, comedians and musicians.
 Whether your perfect night is a comfy sofa with best friends and great conversation or partying the night away on the hotel’s dance floor, you’ll love this hotel’s laid-back sociable vibe that keeps so many guests returning year after year.

 The hotel has 63 rooms split across two room types, offering different levels of facility.
 All rooms feature a comfy bed, television, en suite and tea and coffee making facilities as standard, with additional amenities in higher graded rooms, please click the individual room types below for more information.
-A number of rooms have step free access and a number are adapted for guests with disabilities, please ask about this when booking.

 Standard Plus Room